top of page

 Folded sedimentary rock layers from movement along San Andreas fault network in Mecca Hills

-The Mecca Hills were formed by the San Andreas Fault, but that is not the only fault that has made its mark on the area.
+The Mecca Hills were formed by movement along the San Andreas Fault Network, but that is not the only fault that has made its mark on the area.
 Several faults split the region, and in Painted Canyon, the San Andreas Fault is actually the least visible fault, but its effect on the landscape is clearly evident.

 Hiking through wash in Coffee Bean Canyon, Red Canyon